 Museums

 Unfortunately, I cannot write any details about the museums you can visit in Nancy.
-I discovered when I arrived that they were all closed on Tuesdays, so I didn’t get to visit any.
-I would have loved to learn more about the Lorraine culture and history.
+When I arrived, I discovered that they were all closed on Tuesdays, so I didn’t get to visit any.
+I would have loved to learn more about Lorraine’s culture and history.
 Villa Majorelle and the Museum of Nancy School are the most reputed ones.
 You’ll also find the Beaux Art Museum on Place Stanislas.

 Nancy’s regional food specialties